Professional reviewing financial charts on a laptop

 Partner, Taxation Services

-The 2024 federal budget, entitled Fairness for Every Generation, was delivered by the Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance, on April 16, 2024.
+The 2024 federal budget, entitled Fairness for Every Generation, was delivered by the Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance, on April 16, 2024 and proposed to increase the capital gains inclusion rate from 50 percent to 66.67 percent for capital gains realized on or after June 25, 2024.

-This article will provide background on the increase in the capital gains inclusion rate from 50 percent to 66.67 percent and how it will impact professionals.
+This article will provide background on the proposed increase in the capital gains inclusion rate from 50 percent to 66.67 percent and how it would impact professionals.

 Capital gains inclusion rate

-The capital gains inclusion rate has increased from 50 percent to 66.67 percent for corporations and most types of trusts for capital gains realized on or after June 25, 2024.
+The capital gains inclusion rate is now proposed to increase from 50 percent to 66.67 percent for corporations and most types of trusts for capital gains realized on or after January 1, 2026.

-Additionally, for individuals and select types of trusts, the inclusion rate also rose from 50 percent to 66.67 percent on the portion of capital gains exceeding a $250,000 threshold realized in a year.
+Additionally, for individuals and select types of trusts, the inclusion rate will also rise, effective January 1, 2026, from 50 percent to 66.67 percent on the portion of capital gains exceeding a $250,000 threshold realized in a year.

 Capital gains realized by corporations

 Consider the following example for a professional located in Ontario: Dr. A wholly owns shares of A Professional Corporation (APC).
 APC sells a marketable security and incurs a capital gain of $100,000.
-Dr. A will pay an extra combined personal and corporate income tax of $9,655 for selling the marketable security on or after June 25, 2024, compared to if the marketable security was sold prior to this date.
+Dr. A will pay an extra combined personal and corporate income tax of $9,655 for selling the marketable security on or after January 1, 2026, compared to if the marketable security was sold before this date.
 This is because APC will pay more corporate income tax with the higher capital gains inclusion rate, leaving less cash available to pay as dividends to Dr. A.

 APC cannot pay as high of a tax-free capital dividend to Dr. A with the increased capital gains inclusion rate.
 In addition, Dr. A will pay more personal income tax because a higher taxable dividend will need to be paid from APC to extract all the marketable security sale proceeds after corporate income tax has been paid.